scientisst/scientisst-sense-firmware/README.md

 │    ├── doxygen/                   : Doxygen generated documentation of the main/ directory │    ├── How_to_flash_scientisst/   : Instructions on how to flash a ScientISST device
-│    ├── frames.jpg/.svg            : Layout of the frames used to communicate between the device and the various APIs ├── main/                           : Firmware source files: all ScientISST files follow the format "sci_XXXXX.c/.h" │    ├── certs/                     : Cryptographic files used for secure communications protocols │    ├── communication/             : Communication protocols
+│    ├── frames.jpg/.svg            : Layout of the frames used to communicate between the device and the various APIs │    ├── SDCardBinaryFileFormat.md  : Description of the binary file format used to store the data in the SD Card ├── main/                           : Firmware source files: all ScientISST files follow the format "sci_XXXXX.c/.h" │    ├── certs/                     : Cryptographic files used for secure communications protocols │    ├── communication/             : Communication protocols